Pipeline coverage ratio is the multiple of qualified pipeline needed to hit a revenue target, typically expressed as 3x-4x of quota.

 How to Calculate Pipeline Coverage

-Pipeline Coverage = Total Qualified Pipeline ÷ Revenue Target.
+Pipeline Coverage = Total Qualified Pipeline / Revenue Target.
 For example, if your quota is $1M and you have $3.5M in pipeline, your coverage is 3.5x.
-Most B2B SaaS companies target 3x-4x coverage for enterprise deals and 4x-5x for SMB/velocity deals (due to lower win rates).
+Most B2B SaaS companies target 3x-4x coverage for enterprise deals and 4x-5x for SMB and velocity deals due to lower win rates in high-volume segments.
+To get precise: Required Coverage = 1 / Historical Win Rate.
+If your team wins 20% of qualified opportunities, you need 5x.
+Win 33%, and 3x is sufficient.
+Always use your own historical win rates, not industry benchmarks, because your product, market, and team are unique.

 What Good Coverage Looks Like